PURCHASE AND USE

 Modifying the score layout

 Do you want to display your score on-screen as large as possible, or would it be better for as many notes as possible to be visible, even if they appear somewhat smaller?
+Or maybe you would ideally like to have two pages next to each other?
 Or would you prefer the exact print layout of the original Henle edition?
 And for practise purposes you'd like to temporarily hide the solo instruments overlaid on the score?

 You cannot modify the correct and beautifully presented Henle score itself, however the amount of layout customisations and individual settings for the score view is otherwise amazing.
 Use the Henle Library App to match the properties of the page layout exactly to your requirements.
 No other app offers such a variety of tried-and-tested possibilities (printed paper trails far behind in this respect...).